 Be prepared to spend time away from home as field work may involve extensive travel, often overseas.

 You'll typically need a degree in a related subject.
 This could be botany, ecology or environmental science.
 A postgraduate will be required if you wish to teach or for research posts.

 Volunteering at relevant organisations before applying for your first job is advised as you'll have secured practical experience.

 Botanists are employed by government research institutes, universities, conservation organisations, private businesses involved in biotechnology and medicine production, in agriculture and horticulture, in botanical gardens and collections, and in the food and leisure industries.

-Within industry experienced botanists may gain promotion to more senior positions.
-In field research and conservation progression usually involves taking on more organisational, planning, management or advisory responsibilities.
+Experienced botanists may gain promotion to more senior positions.
+In field research and conservation, progression usually involves taking on more organisational, planning, management or advisory responsibilities.
 Self-employment as a freelance consultant may be possible.

 Some botanists move into scientific journalism and illustration or into teaching.